LitCastVlog/MPV-Plex-Inspired-OSC-Theme/README.md

 ![img](https://i.ibb.co/SXhRPsc/CEm0-Pvyh-o.png)
 ![img](https://images2.imgbox.com/51/4f/ypptKnKC_o.png)

+# Importanti Info:

+By default, keyboard navigation is enabled (like Plex HTPC) to disable it, open PlexOSC.lua in a text editor, scroll to line 57 and

+change `keyboardnavigation = true` to `keyboardnavigation = false`

 # Installation:

 Locate your MPV folder.
 It is typically located at `\%APPDATA%\mpv\` on Windows and `~/.config/mpv/` on Linux/MacOS.